 Blue flag status depends on the following criteria:

-On the False Bay side of the peninsula, the water tends to be about 4 degrees warmer than on the Atlantic seaboard.
+The water on the False Bay side of the peninsula tends to be about 4 degrees warmer than on the Atlantic seaboard.
 False Bay stretches in a crescent shape from Cape Point on the west to the Helderberg beaches on the east.
-The beaches on the Atlantic side are somewhat protected from the southeast winds and face spectacular sunsets.
+The beaches on the Atlantic side are somewhat protected from southeast winds and face spectacular sunsets.

-Whether you’re looking for a family-friendly beach, a surfing hotspot, or a peaceful retreat to enjoy breathtaking views, the Western Cape’s diverse coastline has something for everyone.
-The combination of natural beauty, diverse ecosystems, and well-maintained facilities makes these beaches a top destination for locals and tourists alike.
+Whether looking for a family-friendly beach, a surfing hotspot, or a peaceful retreat to enjoy breathtaking views, the Western Cape’s diverse coastline has something for everyone.
+The combination of natural beauty, diverse ecosystems, and well-maintained facilities makes these beaches a top destination for locals and tourists.

 See a list of some of the best beaches in the Western Cape